 Making changes/improvements to your home or property?

-An ACC Request is a request to make changes to the exterior of your home or yard.
-ACC stands for Architectural Covenant Changes.
+An ACC Request is a request made from a homeowner to make changes to the exterior of their home or yard.
 The committee that oversees the approval of the request are called Architectural Control Committee (ACC) or Architectural Review Committee.

 The first step to submitting an ACC request.

 Fill out a ACC Request Form scan and upload online.
 Be sure to also include the additional files required and upload these online to begin the process.
 You must be logged in to your Homeowner portal to submit your Architectural Review